lski/webpack-babel-typescript-react-template/Readme.md

 _**Tip:** Use an .env in local development mode._

+## Environment Variables

+Similar to Create React App, this template supports using a `.env' located in the root, however where it differs from CRA is that only a single `.env` is supported, it is also excluded from source control as its main benefit is in using it for development and should not override ENV vars set in production.

+As well as supporting a `.env` file and being able to change [settings](./#Settings) using Environment Variables, it is also possible to reference them directly in your code!
+As pointed out by Create React App, exposing all the environment variables for a system would be a security risk, so only NODE*ENV plus any env vars that start `WPT_APP*` will be available in the app.

+E.g. An environment variable: `WPT_APP_ADMIN_EMAIL=joe.bloggs@email.com` could be referenced directly in code with `process.env.WPT_APP_ADMIN_EMAIL`.

+## Types

+Types for Typescript are loaded from 2 folders: `/node_modules/@types` and `/src/types` to add more declaration files add them to the types folder and Typescript should reference them directly.

 ## Docker

 This application supports both developing your application in a Docker container and also running a production version.